gemrest/windmark/README.md

 # If you would like to use the built-in logger (recommended)
 # windmark = { version = "0.3.11", features = ["logger"] }

-# If you would like to use the built-in MIME dedection when `Success`-ing a file
+# If you would like to use the built-in MIME deduction when `Success`-ing a file
 # (recommended)
 # windmark = { version = "0.3.11", features = ["auto-deduce-mime"] }